MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/navigation-basics.md

 If your navigation structure has multiple levels, we recommend that peer-to-peer navigation elements only link to the peers within their current subtree.
 Consider the adjacent illustration, which shows a navigation structure that has two levels:

-- At level 1, the peer-to-peer navigation element should provide access to pages A, B, C, and D.
+- At level 1, the peer-to-peer navigation element should provide access to pages A, B, and C.
 - At level 2, the peer-to-peer navigation elements for the A2 pages should only link to the other A2 pages.
 They should not link to level 2 pages in the C subtree.
     :::column-end:::
 :::row-end:::